clj-pdf/clj-pdf/README.md

 `out` can be either a string, in which case it's treated as a file name, or an output stream.

-NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.
+NOTE: using the `:pages` option will cause the complete document to reside in memory as it will be need to be post processed.

 ### Known issues